Honouring darkness and death in grand style – celebrate Halloween the Irish way

 “Fire is a way of opening up the dark unknown spaces that we do not need to fear,” says Connors.
 “When I’m asked about a Samhain ritual, I suggest using a fire pit or a candle to connect with loved ones who have passed … honouring them for being a part of your life.
 Give them space in your thoughts and feelings.
 Maybe add some music and some good food to toast and celebrate them.”

-This year, he’s spending Samhain sitting around a fire with friends, telling stories about the people we love who have passed – in Connors’ case, his beloved dad.
+This year, he’s spending Samhain sitting around a fire with friends, telling stories about the people we love who have passed – in the case of Connors, his beloved dad.

 “I believe that Ireland has always had a healthy relationship with death – just think of the ritual of the wake – and a renewal of interest in Samhain is just part of our growing need to deepen our connection to life beyond the constraints of our intellect, through ritual and ceremony.”

-Christianity arrived in Ireland in the fifth century AD, and incorporated the honouring of the dead into the Christian calendar with All Saints (All Hallows) on 1 November, followed by All Souls on 2 November; moving the date from May to capitalise on and absorb the pre-existing festival.
+Christianity arrived in Ireland in the fifth century AD, and incorporated the honouring of the dead into the Christian calendar with All Saints’ (All Hallows) Day on 1 November, followed by All Souls’ Day on 2 November; moving the date from May to capitalise on and absorb the pre-existing festival.

 Irish emigration to America, particularly during the famine of the 1840s, almost certainly imported these customs and rituals to a nation that made it their own.